midatlanticrisa/precipVisualization/README.md

 ### Paper 1
 In this analysis, we tested how graph type influenced the interpretation, usability, and decision-making related to information about extreme precipitation in flood risk scenarios.
 To generate the figures you can simply source the script (`analysis/paper1_Vis.R`), however, we recommend opening the script and running it by each line.
 Running the script by each line will allow the user to see results of statistical testing.

-> Ruckert, K.L., Cooper, C., Roth, S., and Nicholas, R.E. (in review).
+> Ruckert, K.L., Cooper, C., Roth, S., and Nicholas, R.E.
+(2026).
 Survey of U.S. adults reveals simpler graph types improve interpretation of extreme precipitation. *Weather, Climate, and Society*, ...

 ### Paper 2
 For this paper, we investigated how U.S. adults make flood preparedness decisions, focusing on the influence of climate science literacy, graph interpretation skills, and a range of demographic and socio-political factors.
 To generate the figures you can simply source the script (`analysis/paper2_Dec.R`), however, we again recommend opening the script and running it by each line.
 Running the script by each line will allow the user to see results of statistical testing.

-> Ruckert, K.L., Cooper, C., and Nicholas, R.E. (in prep).
-Survey of U.S. Adults Reveals Visual Interpretation, Climate Literacy, Demographics, and Personal Values Drive Flood Preparedness Decisions. *In prep.*, ...
+> Ruckert, K.L., Cooper, C., and Nicholas, R.E. (in review).
+National survey reveals how climate knowledge, visual interpretation, and sociodemographics shape U.S. flood risk responses. *Weather, Climate, and Society*, ...

 ## Other files/analyses
 ### Survey testing